The Certificate in Coaching is a programme in partnership with the Institute of Training and Occupational Learning

 The Certificate in Coaching is a full professional coaching qualification which is based on the pure definition of coaching.

-People get confused about coaching, mainly because the word is often wrongly used in connection with sport.
+People get confused about coaching.
+This is mainly because the word is often wrongly used in connection with sport.

 Coaching is not about training, or showing, or mentoring, or advising.